mzimmerling/ptunes/README.md

 The pTunes framework consists of four main components:

 * Sensor nodes run the default data collection protocol in [Contiki](http://www.contiki-os.org/) v2.3 on top of the X-MAC or LPP link layer.
-Both link layers expose an interface that allows to change selected operational parameters at runtime. pTunes periodically interrupts the normal application operation for a very short time simultaneously at all nodes.
-During these short phases, pTunes uses sequential [Glossy](http://www.tik.ee.ethz.ch/~ferrarif/sw/glossy/index.html) floods to collect information about the current network conditions and to disseminate optimized MAC parameters to all nodes in the network.
+Both link layers expose an interface that allows to change selected operational parameters at runtime. pTunes periodically interrupts the normal application operation for a very short time simultaneously on all nodes.
+During these short phases, pTunes uses sequential [Glossy](http://www.tik.ee.ethz.ch/~ferrarif/sw/glossy/index.html) floods to collect information about the current network conditions and to disseminate optimized MAC parameters.

 * The collection sink connects (e.g., via USB) to the base station (e.g., a laptop computer), passing the collected information on to the base station and receiving optimized MAC parameters from the base station.